Dental Implant Surgery: What to Know

 Why Choose Dental Implants?

-Missing teeth can be burdensome, often causing issues with speaking or eating/digestion, and can even have a psychological impact if the missing tooth/teeth affects the patient's self-esteem.
-Many opt to replace missing teeth with partials, bridges, or dentures.
-These options work perfectly well for many people, however, may not work for everyone.
+Missing teeth can be frustrating, often causing issues with speaking or eating/digestion, and can even have a psychological impact if they affect a person's self-esteem.
+Many people choose to replace missing teeth with partials, bridges, or dentures.
+However, they may not work for everyone.

 - Are unable to wear dentures or partials